Mabel Grouitch

 Mabel Grouitch (née Dunlop; August 13, 1872 or August 13, 1881 – August 13, 1956) was an American archeologist, philanthropist and voluntary nurse with the Red Cross in Serbia, during the two Balkan wars and World War I.

+Grouitch started working on relief efforts during the Balkan Wars, establishing the Mabel Grouitch Baby Hospital in Macedonia.
+As secretary-general of the Serbian Foreign Office, her husband Slavko Grujić received the Austro-Hungarian ultimatum to Serbia in 1914.
+Following the invasion of Serbia by the Central Powers she evaded across the Albanian highlands with the Serbian Army during the Great Retreat; she then spent much of her life in the United States, where she raised funds for the Serbian relief fund.
+When World War II broke out, Grouitch escaped Serbia while Belgrade was being bombed taking refugee children with her.

+She was decorated by Yugoslavia, England, France, Romania and more countries for her work.

 Early years and education

 Mabel Gordon Dunlop was originally from Clarksburg, West Virginia.
 Her father was a prominent railroad man of the early days in Virginia and later in Chicago, Illinois.
 When she was still young, Mabel became interested in the study of archaeology and ethnology, to which her father was greatly devoted.
 In 1901, after studying at Chicago University for several years, she went to Athens, Greece to study archaeology.
 While a student in Athens she met her husband, Dr Slavko Grujić, a member of a distinguished family of Serbia, who was at the time Chargé d'affaires of the Serbian Legation in Paris.
 He would later become Serbian Chargé d'Affaires at the Court of St James's, London, England.